VictorDrijkoningen/trifo-robotics-rev-eng/README.md

 # Goal
 The main goal of this repo is to ~~restore~~ recreate the functionality the app had in some way (For example planning weekly cleaning sessions etc.)

-# Ways of achieving goals:

-### Flash dumping
-The EMMC chip could be desoldered and read.
-This could give a readable filesystem where more information could be extracted.
-Atm this seems the most fruitful.

-### SSH server
-Somehow finding a shell through the publickey login?

-### ZEROMQ ZMTP
-There seems to be some form of an MQTT server running.
-I am unfamiliar with ZeroMQ ZMTP.
-Atm i have an client which returns some gibberish i dont understand.
-This server seems to need a password of some kind